Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance

-The epidemic modeling of multivariate count time-series essentially involves two data matrices: the nEpochs$\times$nUnits matrix of observed counts, and a nUnits$\times$nUnits matrix quantifying the interaction of the units.
-In this paper, we focus on the spatio-temporal setting, in which case the ``units'' are geographical districts whose adjacency matrix provides the simplest measure of spatial interaction.
-A \class{SpatialPolygons} representation of the districts enables nice visualizations and can be used to derive the districts' adjacency matrix automatically using the function \code{poly2adjmat}, which wraps around functionality of package \pkg{spdep} \citep{R:spdep}: \begin{Schunk} \begin{Sinput} R> weserems_adjmat <- poly2adjmat(map) \end{Sinput} \end{Schunk} Given this binary matrix, the function \code{nbOrder} computes the distance matrix to enable modeling of spatial interaction as a function of neighbourhood order \citep{meyer.held2013}: \begin{Schunk} \begin{Sinput} R> weserems_nbOrder <- nbOrder(weserems_adjmat, maxlag = 10) \end{Sinput} \end{Schunk}
+The epidemic modeling of multivariate count time series essentially involves three data matrices: a $T \times I$ matrix of the observed counts, a corresponding matrix with potentially time-varying population numbers (or fractions), and an $I \times I$ neighbourhood matrix quantifying the coupling between the $I$ units.
+In our example, the latter consists of the adjacency orders~$o_{ji}$ between the districts.
+A map of the districts in the form of a \code{SpatialPolygons} object (defined by the \pkg{sp} package) can be used to derive the matrix of adjacency orders automatically using the functions \code{poly2adjmat} and \code{nbOrder}, which wrap functionality of package \pkg{spdep} \citep{R:spdep}: \begin{Schunk} \begin{Sinput} R> weserems_nbOrder <- nbOrder(poly2adjmat(map), maxlag = 10) \end{Sinput} \end{Schunk} Given the aforementioned ingredients, the \class{sts} object \code{data("measlesWeserEms")} included in \pkg{surveillance} has been constructed as follows: \begin{Schunk} \begin{Sinput} R> measlesWeserEms <- sts(observed = counts, start = c(2001, 1), frequency = 52, + neighbourhood = weserems_nbOrder, map = map, population = populationFrac) \end{Sinput} \end{Schunk}

-In infectious disease epidemiology, it is natural to accompany the counts with district-specific population numbers in order to report disease incidence or to account for population size in statistical models.
-The population data must obey the same matrix structure as the observed counts, and for numerical reasons, we incorporate population fractions $e_i = n_i / \sum_i n_i$ rather than absolute numbers $n_i$.
-Constructing an object of the \code{S4}-class \class{sts} from the aforementioned ingredients is as simple as:\footnote{ The \code{data("measlesWeserEms")} is part of the \pkg{surveillance} package and constitutes a corrected version of \code{data("measles.weser")} used by \citet{held.etal2005}.
-Differences are documented on the associated help page.} \begin{Schunk} \begin{Sinput} R> measlesWeserEms <- new("sts", start = c(2001, 1), freq = 52, epoch = 1:nrow(counts), + observed = counts, neighbourhood = weserems_nbOrder, + map = map, populationFrac = populationFrac) \end{Sinput} \end{Schunk}

-Here, \code{start} and \code{freq} have the same meaning as for classical time-series objects of class \class{ts}, i.e., (year, sample number) of the first observation and the number of observations per year.
-See \citet{hoehle.mazick2010} and \citet{salmon.etal2014} for detailed descriptions of the \class{sts} class, also used for the prospective aberration detection facilities of the \pkg{surveillance} package.
+Here, \code{start} and \code{frequency} have the same meaning as for classical time-series objects of class \class{ts}, i.e., (year, sample number) of the first observation and the number of observations per year.
+Note that \code{data("measlesWeserEms")} constitutes a corrected version of \code{data("measles.weser")} originally used by \citet{held.etal2005}.